jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-4.md

 We use a variety of techniques and protocols to address the given threat models and keep our system secure.
 These are specified herewith, along with reasoning and justification for each.
 We also implemented a trusted public key infrastructure, called Trent.
 This server provides public keys for registered file servers.
 Trent's public key serves as a trust anchor.

 *   Protocols:
-Leslie Lamport OTP style
+    -   Key Update (KU) -- Our key update mechanism was inspired by the Leslie Lamport OTP scheme.
+The goal of this protocol is for a group to have access to N unique AES keys.
+We accomplish this by having the group server generate a unique AES key for each group, then that key is hashed using SHA-256 N times.
+The security of hashing the key can be trusted because it relies on the preimage resistance of SHA-256, which has not known to be compromised.
+When a key change needs to occur the group key is updated with the hash N-1.
+This is explained in full in T6.

 *   Tools and Algorithms:
 	-   AES (128-bit) -- We chose AES because it is the *de facto* standard for quick and secure symmetric key encryption according to NIST.
 The 128-bit version is projected to be secure for a number of years, and provides for the time being essentially the same security as larger key sizes.<sup id="a3">[3](#f3)</sup>  We use AES with Galois/Counter Mode (GCM), which conveniently allows to both encrypt *and* authenticate in the same go.
 This allows us to detect errors or tampering with the ciphertext in some more secure way than just getting garbage when we decrypt.
 We can also add data to the AAD field to protect from additional active attackers.
 We chose to forgo any message padding for the time being to eliminate confusion and keep things simple.
 	-   SHA-256 -- We chose SHA-256 because it is recommended for a variety of applications by NIST <sup id="a5">[5](#f5)</sup>.
 This is used for: validating user passwords on the GroupServer, hashing user Tokens in order to verify their origin, and for establishing group symmetric keys for encrypting files.
 When using it to hash passwords we include a salt to inhibit brute-force attacks.
 Details are in sections T1 and T2, respectively.
 	-   RSA-2048 -- We use RSA signatures to guarantee the validity of a token and to sign public keys issued by Trent.
 RSA-2048 is approved by NIST for generation/verification of digital signatures and keys,<sup id="a4">[4](#f4)</sup> which is exactly what we are using it for.
 *   Bonus:

 ## Threat Models ##